-FIFTEEN Helensburgh Heritage Trust members have the opportunity to relish and inspect the history of the Royal Northern and Clyde Yacht Club at Rhu next Thursday at 10am.
+FIFTEEN Helensburgh Heritage Trust members had the opportunity to relish and inspect the history of the Royal Northern and Clyde Yacht Club at Rhu on Thursday October 10.

 The trust accepted an invitation from club archivist Jon Reid after he spoke on the club’s golden years at a Trust open meeting in Helensburgh and Lomond Civic Centre in March.

-Trust treasurer Stewart Noble said: “It is worth remembering that the Yacht Cliub is in negotiation to sell its building, and so this may be one of the last chanced for non-members to visit one of the outstanding local properties.”
+Trust treasurer Stewart Noble said: “It is worth remembering that the Yacht Cliub is in negotiation to sell its building, and so this may have been one of the last chances for non-members to visit one of the outstanding local properties.”

 In the early days yachting was a royal pastime enjoyed by the extremely rich.
 Until 1865 membership of the Royal Northern required ownership of a yacht more than eight tons.